Project history and background

 The bus was manufactured by Van Hool NV of Belgium, and is equipped with a PureMotion® Model 120 fuel cell power plant.
 UTC Power purchased it through the Alamedia Contra Costa Transit District of Oakland, CA

-The bus and fueling equipment is housed at RTA's Hayden Garage, 1661 Hayden Road, East Cleveland.
+The bus and fueling equipment are housed at RTA's Hayden Garage, 1661 Hayden Road, East Cleveland.
 The garage already has fueling equipment, because it formerly housed buses powered by compressed natural gas (CNG).
 The garage has more than 50 sensors that detect gas leaks and automatically turn on the ventilation.
 These sensors have been modified for hydrogen.

 On Dec.
 10, 2012, the bus started service on various RTA routes.
 It is being used in revenue service for 60-80 hours a week, on a number of routes, to help promote and educate the public about the safety of hydrogen technology.
 The 40-foot bus has a capacity of 57 passengers.

-What the benefits for RTA?
+What are the benefits for RTA?

 RTA is the first transit system in Ohio – and one of the few in the nation -- to produce its own hydrogen fuel using electrolysis, a process that separates water into hydrogen and oxygen.
 Customers on various routes experience a quieter and greener ride, powered by hydrogen, not diesel.